GoogleCloudPlatform/ai-on-gke/benchmarks/65k-cpu-nodes-simulated-ai-benchmark.md

-# 65k GKE CPU Benchmarks - Simulated AI workload
+# 65k GKE CPU Benchmarks - Simulated AI Benchmark

 This repository contains the code and configuration files for benchmarking Google Kubernetes Engine (GKE) at a massive scale (65,000 nodes) with simulated AI workloads via Terraform automation and ClusterLoader2 performance testing tool.